 The following weekend was the Grand Prix on Sunday 17th March.

-Well prepared for rain and having to sit
+Well prepared for rain and having to sit on the floor with my waterproof table cloth and portable travel cushion |

 On a different note I'm not quite sure how I missed this 4 months ago but I want to promote one of my best pals Neil's blog (also because I'm featured in it and we all know how I really can't stand attention...) http://www.backpacksandbunkbeds.co.uk/australia/coogee-to-bondi-coastal-walk/